 Soaking Before Foot & Nail Care

 .
-Even during normal debridement, it can be difficult for a foot care nurse to differentiate between the callus and normal skin because as layers of the callus are removed, softer skin is continually exposed.
-It takes a few minutes before the newly exposed soft skin hardens again, but if the foot has been soaked even callused skin remains soft, making it nearly impossible to differentiate between tissue planes.
+Even during normal debridement, it can be difficult for a foot care nurse to differentiate between the callus and normal skin, because as layers of the callus are removed, softer skin is continually exposed.
+It takes a few minutes before the newly exposed soft skin hardens again, but if the foot has been soaked, even callused skin remains soft, making it nearly impossible to differentiate between tissue planes.
 This can lead to unnecessary removal of healthy tissue and an increased risk of infection.
 In addition, soaking can actually cause the callus to become larger and thicker by causing the accumulation of additional dead skin cells.

 When cleansing the feet, it is important to avoid prolonged exposure to soaps and water, as this can strip vital oils from the skin and disrupt its delicate pH balance.
 Many patients will already be suffering from sensitive, dry, or thinning skin, so it is not advisable to soak the feet in water.
 Instead, wash them unsubmerged with soap and water, then rinse.
 Advise your patients to use a gentle soap such as Dove at home; this soap has been designed to restore skin's pH balance.
 This will help to keep the feet healthy and prevent further problems.